Yuanzhou309/DemoOrder/README.md

-If you don't have k8s cluster, use terraform in this repo to create a test EKS cluster for order-app.
+- If you don't have k8s cluster, use terraform in this repo to create a test EKS cluster for order-app.

-If you have a k8s cluster, skip this step.
+- If you have a k8s cluster, skip this step.
 ```bash
         cd terraform

         aws configure
 ```
-        # put AWS Access key ID and AWS Secret access key default region: ap-southeast-2
+        # put AWS Access key ID and AWS Secret access key default region: ap-southeast-2, then run

         terraform init